17 July 2018

 Not all tech solutions will be right for you or universally applicable.
 As our CTO, Marek Gajda, wrote in his API Platform guide: “things tend to be a little more complicated than in the tutorial”.
 The number of new technologies keeps increasing, and software houses often have separate R&D departments researching them.
 We conduct in-depth tests of these solutions instead of relying on tutorials or trusting (often shady) marketing practices.
 SaaS companies usually lack R&D departments, so tech consulting could be beneficial to them.

 In The Software House, we have separate departments that develop their own tech know-how.
 Each department works to improve its processes and find new solutions.
 We often perform highly specialized tasks, including niche services like DevOps.
-No matter if it’s frontend, backend or QA, we always strive to do the best work possible.
+No matter if it’s a frontend, backend or QA, we always strive to do the best work possible.
 Due to a high number of projects, we could expand each and every department.

-What about outsourcing?
+What about IT outsourcing itself?

-As I said before, advantages of working with a software house go far beyond outsourcing, but if you wish to simply hire programmers, you won’t be disappointed.
+As I said before, the advantages of working with a software house go far beyond outsourcing, but if you wish to simply hire programmers, you won’t be disappointed.
 Top software houses equal top programmers with years of experience working on many diverse projects.
 They’ll be able to provide you with all the technologies your SaaS company might lack.
 They’ll also instruct you on how to implement them.
 The same functionalities can be introduced in hundreds of ways depending on your circumstances.

 To learn more, check out out free e-book on software development outsourcing.